henichole/eCommerce-Project/starting_with_questions.md

 Answer:
-Within the 27 rows of non-null values, average number of products ordered from visitors in each city and country ranged from 1 to 11.
-The top countries with most visitor orders are the cities from United States and Madrid, Spain(10).
-Majority of the orders are from cities of the US. which add up to around 30 among the cities.
+Within the 8 average number of products ordered from visitors in each city and country are 1.
+The top countries with most visitor orders are United States, India and Mexico, majority of the orders are from US cities.

 **Question 3: Is there any pattern in the types (product categories) of products ordered from visitors in each city and country?**